San Marcos Growers LogoSan Marcos Growers

 Aloe dawei comes from the mountains of eastern and central Africa (Uganda, Congo, Rwanda) and it is listed with several forms, including those with yellow flowers.
 This yellow form has many of the nice attributes of the typical red flowering Dawe's Aloe, except it remains smaller and has flowers that are a dark golden yellow borne on a well branched red stemmed inflorescence.
 We received this plant in 2005 labeled Aloe dawei from Stockton succulent collector Alice Waidhofer and were surprised to see when it bloomed that it had yellow flowers.
 Some have speculated that a similar looking plant is a hybrid of Aloe dawei with Aloe dorotheae, but that hybrid plant has spotted foliage that is unlike this one.
 It is also quite different from another attractive plant that we grow that the Huntington Botanic Garden originally introduced as Aloe dawei 'Yellow' but later named 'Jacob's Ladder'.
 We have sold this aloe since 2015.

-This information about Aloe dawei 'Yellow' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe dawei 'Yellow' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]